What is AI Governance?

 • Approved vs. prohibited AI tools

-• Data classification rules (what data can/cannot be sent to AI)
+• Data classification rules (what data can or cannot be sent to AI)

 • Approval workflows for new AI adoption